arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ## Arduino Nano RP2040 Connect

-If you want to program your Arduino board using MicroPython, and have an Arduino Nano RP2040 to use for this purpose, congratulations!
-You have chosen the easiest board to flash with the MicroPython firmware!
+To program your Arduino Nano RP2040 board with MicroPython, follow the instructions just below.
+The Nano RP2040 is the easiest board to get started with MicroPython, as the installation requires no additional software tools for installation.

 All you need to do is to:

 1. Download the `.uf2` firmware file from the [MicroPython page](/micropython).
-2. Connect your board to the computer and double tap the reset button to put it in bootloader mode, on your computer.
+2. Connet the `REC` pin to ground to expose the boards file system to your computer, this is easier if you put the board in a breadboard.
 3. Drag and drop the firmware file onto the boards flash storage which shows up as an external storage device on your computer, and you're done!

 ## Arduino Portenta H7